How Long Can Chickens Go Without Food?

 When a hen does not have enough nutrients to stay healthy, she’ll first reduce or completely stop egg production.
 She needs the nutrients to stay alive instead of using them to produce eggs.

 When a hen is still laying eggs but has no more access to any food source, she’ll start to eat her own (or other hens’) eggs.
 Egg eating is a tough habit to unlearn, so in this case, it’s better to prevent than to cure.

 Starving chickens turn to each other and peck weak chickens inside the flock, even until death.
 It mostly starts with feather pecking and aggression towards each other but can easily escalate to cannibalism.
 Poultry is known to consume their own species, so when there is no food available, turning to their fellow flockmates is common behavior.

 Underfeeding chickens is always tricky.
 Whether you forgot to feed them or your chickens won’t eat due to stress, there are health issues to keep in mind, such as reduced egg production and cannibalism.
-How long chickens can stay alive without food depends on numerous factors such as access to water, age, and environment.
+How long chickens can stay alive without food depends on numerous factors, such as access to water, age, and the environment.

 If you want to learn more about chicken feed, please consult our ‘Chicken Food Page‘ to go and see every specific food article we address.
 Including all articles on what chickens can and can not eat.
 Or go to our listicle food summary on ‘The Classroom‘.